 This guideline recommends that:

-- People should be treated by a multidisciplinary team
+- people should receive treatment from a multidisciplinary team

-- Team members should have appropriate clinical skills
+- members of the multidisciplinary team should have appropriate clinical skills